 greatest authors of Juvenile History.
 All of the major authors and literature of

 England are covered, from the Celtic ballads to the nineteenth century greats

 such as Dickens and Thackeray.
 Short examples of most of the literature is

-included, along with fascinating biographies.
+included, also with fascinating biographies.